DropsOfSerenity/angular-rails-test/README.md

   spy's
 * additionally I want an example here of how to test a directive, and a controller.
-* API unit testing for the rails side.
 * Model unit testing for the rails side.